aljedaxi/zettel/pages/sagis_solum.md

 There's a pedestal.
 Upon it is a vase.
 And there are the scrolls with people on them, looking at this vase.

 Art is entirely a question of attitude.
+### Futurist portrait
+A personification of truth gets on stage
+ «Boo!» shouts Sabi «you can't just say you're truth anymore!
+What theory of truth are you?» “the true theory of truth!” she says
+ «that doesn't make any sense!
 ## AP|PA manifesto

 …in this sense, the aesthetic philosopher of which I speak is greater than that of the past, for when the latter merely states their statement, the former *makes* it.
 Their statement is *manifest* in their work; it rings out in all elements—the thematic, pragmatic—and—of course, Aesthetic—in perfect harmony.